NikolaJyun/matchzy-auto-tournament/docs/screenshots.md

 # Screenshots

-Take a tour of MatchZy Auto Tournament's interface.
+Take a tour of MatchZy Auto Tournament 's interface.
 Click any image to view in full size.

 ---